Noise-Guided Transport for Imitation Learning: Method and Guarantees

-This design position, in the classification analogy, turns \textit{one-class} into \textit{binary} classification.
+Optimizing $(\mathfrak{P})$ with $P_{\operatorname{expert}}$ as $P(\mathbb{X})$ learns an expert detector. \citet{Wang2019-pd} learns such a detector, in an offline manner, and formulates an RL reward from it.
+Albeit sound, it falls short of capturing the expert distribution in practice.
+We argue that what plagues the method is that: \textit{(a)} the pseudo-density is learned entirely offline, and \textit{(b)} it posits that we only have \emph{positive} signal (guided by $P_{\operatorname{expert}}$), closely resembling one-class classification or positive-unlabeled learning.
+In fact, for the overwhelming majority of the agent's learning lifespan, the agent has sub-optimal behavior.
+Its behavior (informed by $P_{\operatorname{agent}}$---whether on-policy or off-policy \footnote{ Under the off-policy regime, the $P_{\operatorname{agent}}$ shorthand designates following the off-policy distribution $\beta$ resulting from sampling experiences uniformly, without loss of generality, from the replay buffer.
+In effect, $\beta$ is a mixture of past $\pi_{\theta}$ updates.
+The bigger the buffer capacity, the older the oldest policy in the mixture.
+In the on-policy setting, following $P_{\operatorname{agent}}$ would simply mean following the policy $\pi_{\theta}$. }) could therefore be treated as \emph{negative} signal.
+This design position, in the classification analogy, turns one-class into binary classification.
 This is a view adopted by adversarial methods that train a reward model as the discriminator of a GAN, which is a binary classifier.
-The original method, GAIL, was on-policy.
-It was turned off-policy in DAC/SAM.
-Methods based on GANs optimize a $\operatorname{JS}$-divergence between distributions $P_{\operatorname{expert}}$ and $P_{\operatorname{agent}}$, which suffers from mode collapse and vanishing gradients.
+IL methods based on GANs optimize a $\operatorname{JS}$-divergence between distributions $P_{\operatorname{expert}}$ and $P_{\operatorname{agent}}$, which suffers from mode collapse and vanishing gradients when the supports do not overlap.
 This leads to instability or failure to train effectively.
-As such, they require careful regularization. \textbf{In this work, we instead build an adversarial training scheme from the problem of predicting random priors} in $\mathbb{R}^m$.
-Not only do we descend the gradients of $\ell\big(f_{\xi}(x),f^{\dagger}_{\xi}(x)\big)$ on expert data, we also \emph{ascend} its gradients on agent-generated data.
-By using $h_{\xi}$ as a shorthand for $x \mapsto \ell\big(f_{\xi}(x),f^{\dagger}_{\xi}(x)\big)$, the loss $L(\xi)$ becomes:
+As such, they require careful regularization, especially in off-policy learning.
+In this work, we instead build an adversarial training scheme from the problem of predicting random priors in $\mathbb{R}^m$.
+Not only do we descend the gradients of $\ell\big(f_{\xi}(x),f^{\dagger}_{\xi}(x)\big)$ on expert data, we also ascend its gradients on agent-generated data.
+By using $h_{\xi}$ as a shorthand for $x \mapsto \ell\big(f_{\xi}(x),f^{\dagger}_{\xi}(x)\big)$, we define the loss $L(\xi)$ that will be the foundation of our adversarial training procedure:

-In the remainder of this work, we refer to $h_{\xi}$ as the \textbf{potential} function, or simply the potential.